-Where a person supplies commercial accommodation, and the total value of taxable supplies in the preceding period of 12-months or which it can reasonably be expected that that person will make in a period of 12-months, will not exceed R 120 000 shall be deemed not to be the carrying on of that enterprise.
+Where a person supplies commercial accommodation, it will be deemed not to be an enterprise if the total value of the taxable supplies made by the person in the preceding period of 12 months, or the reasonable projected value of the taxable supplies in a period of 12 months will not exceed R 120 000.

-Domestic goods and services includes cleaning and maintenance, electricity, gas, air conditioning or heating, a telephone, television set, radio or other similar article, furniture and other fittings, meals, laundry, nursing services or water.
+Domestic goods and services include cleaning and maintenance, electricity, gas, air conditioning or heating, a telephone, television set, radio or other similar article, furniture and other fittings, meals, laundry, nursing services or water.